Structural Heart Disease Fellowship

 Barry Sharaf, MD

-Associate Professor of Medicine; Interventional Cardiologist -
+Associate Professor of Medicine; Interventional Cardiologist, Brown University Health Cardiovascular Institute -

-Professor of Surgery -
+Professor of Surgery; Cardiothoracic Surgery -

 Neel Sodha, MD